SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 * implementing policies to promote sustainable tourism

-This includes research on the environmental, economic and cultural dimensions of sustainable tourism (UN Tourism: https://www.untourism.int/sustainable-development).
+This includes research on the environmental, economic and cultural dimensions of sustainable tourism <a href="#f5">(UN Tourism, 2025)</a>.
 Emphasis is placed on decent job creation and the promotion of local culture and products.

 ```py
 TS=